Nithing pole: Contemporary use

-In Iceland there are modern examples of a nithing pole being raised.
+In Iceland, there are modern examples of a nithing pole being raised.
 It is thought that the tradition has continued unbroken since the settlement of Iceland.
-A notable example from 2006 happened when a farmer in Bíldudalur, claiming direct descent from Egill Skallagrímsson, raised a pole with a calf's head attached against another local man with a note attached to the effect that he would not rest until the man was either outlawed or dead.
+A notable example occurred in 2006, when a farmer in Bíldudalur, claiming direct descent from Egill Skallagrímsson, raised a pole with a calf's head attached against another local man with a note attached to the effect that he would not rest until the man was either outlawed or dead.
 The reason the nithing pole was raised was that the man had run over the former's puppy.
 The matter was reported to the police as a death threat.

 In 2006 a local politician in Norway raised several sheep-head nithing poles in protest of a local election.

-Some modern pagans have used the nithing pole as a curse against white supremacists, to reclaim pagan symbolism.

 Improvised nithing poles with dried cod heads were used during the April 4, 2016 demonstration against Icelandic Prime Minister Sigmundur Davíð Gunnlaugsson.

-On April 3, 2020, a nithing pole with two svið was put up in front of Alþingi in Iceland.
-A sign on the pole cited that the government has been treating working classes that are predominantly female poorly, for example, lowering the pay of nurses during the COVID-19 pandemic.
-The pole claimed to turn that around on Alþingi with the curse.
+On April 3, 2020, a nithing pole with two svið was put up in front of the Alþingi in Iceland.
+A sign on the pole cited that the government had been allegedly treating predominantly female working classes poorly, for example, by lowering the pay of nurses during the COVID-19 pandemic.
+The pole claimed to turn that around on the Alþingi with the curse.

-On April 29, 2022 a nithing pole was discovered by Sólsetrið in Iceland.
+On April 29, 2022, a nithing pole was discovered and reported to police at Skrauthólum in Iceland.
+It was set nearby the property of the director of the Icelandic Equestrian Association, and the target of the nithing pole may be a local new-age-group Sólsetrið for being disruptive to the neighborhood.